 Inspired to Teach English in Thailand - Hua Hin?
-International Volunteer HQ’s Teaching English project empowers volunteers to assist in schools, community centers and kindergartens in Hua Hin.
+International Volunteer HQ’s Teaching English project empowers volunteers to assist in local primary and secondary schools in Hua Hin.
 Volunteers gain teaching experience while passing on valuable English language skills to students.
 For Thai people, knowing how to speak English helps open doors to employment opportunities in the country’s booming tourism industry.

 - Programs start every Monday

 - Affordable fees from $310 for 1 week